begumsen/FaceAnswerBgm/README.md

 # FaceAnwer

 Welcome to the setup guide for the FaceAnswer which is a quiz app implemented using Google MLKit.
 Follow these steps to seamlessly integrate the feature into your Swift project, designed with SwiftUIKit and Storyboard for the user interface.
+IMPORTANT: To achieve accurate results, it's essential to have direct and consistent light on the face.

 ## Integrating GoogleMLKit